PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 Next, we will add 2 inputs:

-1. `nixpkgs` - a source of all nix packages we can later declare
+1. `nixpkgs` - a source for all nix packages we can later declare
 1. `neovim` - Neovim itself

-{{ tip(tip="If you want to use unstable neovim, simply change the url to `github:neovim/neovim?dir=contrib`.
-This will be default use the main branch.
-But be aware that sometimes it can happen that Neovim's master branch is too fresh, and nix can fail to build it.") }}
+{{ tip(tip="If you want to use unstable Neovim, simply change the url to `github:neovim/neovim?dir=contrib`.
+This will use the main branch.
+Be aware that sometimes it can happen that nix can fail to build it.") }}

 ```nix
 # flake.nix